NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/UpdatedIconsAndThemeSwitching/README.md

 1. Investigate current methods for swapping out light and dark themes for icons.
-2. Work on putting together a QSS style implementation for the current Slicer Ligght / Dark themes
+2. Work on putting together a QSS style implementation for the current Slicer Light / Dark themes
 3. Investigate methods of orverrding the existing icon set
 4. Consolidate and icons and remove non-existent icons